Dog Bite Lawyers in Ellisville, MO

 Common Dog Attack Injuries

-As harmless as they seem, "man's best friend" can be dangerous.
-Halvorsen Klote's dog attack lawyers in Ellisville, MO, understand how victims can be affected after an incident.
-For example, here are some of the most common injuries related to dog bites:
+A dog might be considered "man's best friend, but that doesn't mean they're not dangerous.
+Our dog bite attorneys in Ellisville, MO, understand how victims can be affected.
+For instance, here are some of the most common dog bite injuries:

-Too often, people stereotype certain dog breeds.
-There are facts to back this up, but they're not always applicable.
-Any dog is capable of biting a human.
-This can be attributed to the dog's environment and interaction with the victim.
+Often, people stereotype certain dog breeds.
+There are facts to back this stigma, but it's not always the case.
+Any dog is able to bite someone.
+This can be caused by how the person interacts with the dog and the environment it was raised in.

-Breeds that are often associated with bites include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
-The size and age of the dog rarely matters; the important thing to keep in mind is how a dog was raised and how you interact with the dog.
-People have the same tendency to attack others when they're scared or aggravated.
+Breeds often associated with danger include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
+The size and age of the dog rarely matters; the important thing to remember is how a dog was raised and how you interact with the dog.
+People have the same tendency to strike others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Ellisville, MO?

-A dog bite lawyer in Ellisville, MO, will look at a number of special and general damages.
-These include:
+A dog bite lawyer in Ellisville, MO, will look at a variety of damages.
+Some of these include:

-- Medical Expenses — You might be able to recover all expenses related to medical treatment caused by a dog bite.
+• Medical Expenses — You may be able to recover all expenses related to medical treatment caused by a bite.
 It's important to document everything (recovery, scarring, prescriptions, etc...) if you want reimbursement.

-- Property Damage — This can include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that might've been damaged during an attack.
+• Property Damage — This may include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that may have been damaged during an attack.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Ellisville, MO personal injury lawyers will ensure that no money is left on the table in your claim.